JemRF/RF-Documentation/pages/wifidocs/wifi-iot-updates.md

 Version 3.2.8 (05/20/2023)
   - Update Fix C to F limit check.
 If the sensor is reporting Fahrenheit, the max temperature is 125F and not 230F.
 The result is the sensor fails to report any temperature over 125F.
 The Sensor using Celsius reports correctly up to 125C.
   - Update for subfolder support in URL
-  - Add The WiFi SSID dropdown display local WiFI with signal strenght.
+  - Add The WiFi SSID dropdown display local WiFI with signal strength.
 You can select an SSID from the list or type in a private SSID.
   - Download [WiFi 3.2.8 May 20, 2022](https://projects.privateeyepi.com/WIFI-Sensor/downloads/WIFIv4_328.bin)

 Version 3.2.0 (03/8/2022)